imaoca/robust/challenger.md

 scp check.md5 ${USER}@${HOST}:${DIR}
 ~~~

-Enter the values in `ready.sh` ​​for the following variables according to the environment.
+Enter the values in `ready.sh` for the following variables according to the environment.
 (Variables: `HOST`, `USER`, `DIR`)

 ---